About FTP and Dropbox

 The File Transfer Protocol is a standard network protocol used for the transfer of computer files between a client and server on a computer network.
 You can use FTP to exchange files between computer accounts, transfer files between an account and a desktop computer, or access online software archives.

-In addition to above features, MultCloud supports more than 30 cloud drives at present including Google Drive, G Suite, Dropbox, Dropbox for Business, SharePoint Online, OneDrive for Business, MEGA, Flickr, Box, Box for Business, pCloud, Amazon S3, Wasabi, and FTP, etc. so you can manage multiple cloud storage accounts on one place.
+Now, MultCloud supports more than 30 cloud drives at present including Google Drive, Google Workspace, Dropbox, Dropbox for Business, SharePoint Online, OneDrive for Business, MEGA, Flickr, Box, Box for Business, pCloud, Amazon S3, Wasabi, and FTP, etc. so you can manage multiple cloud storage accounts on one place.

 Note: Make sure that your FTP has read/write permissions, otherwise, MultCloud may be unable to transfer files.

 Step 3.
 Click “Dropbox” from the listed drives below and follow the guides to add your Dropbox to MultCloud.

 Step 4.
 Transfer FTP to Dropbox folders with “Cloud Transfer”.
 Select folders that you want to transfer from FTP as the source, select the destination directory under Dropbox as the target path, click “Transfer Now” and wait for the process to complete.

 - If you want to transfer the entire FTP to Dropbox, when creating the task, you can select FTP as the source.

 - If the data you transfer is very large, you can close the PC because MultCloud can process your task in the background as long as the task starts.

 As you can see, it’s very easy to transfer files from FTP to Dropbox and the entire process has not asked you to download and upload.
 In addition to “Cloud Transfer”, MultCloud also has “Cloud Sync” and other functions.